 FICO, the leading credit score provider, suggests the changes will impact approximately 11 million consumer credit scores with an increase of less than 20 points.
 Another 700,000 credit scores could rise more than 40 points, with 300,000 falling somewhere in between.

 Delinquencies, late payments, and other negative information remain on credit files, providing lenders with a seven to ten-year repayment history, depending on the report.
 Late payments and collection accounts tend to remain in a credit file for seven years after the initial default date.
 Selling the account to multiple collection companies does not reset the clock.
 Bankruptcies remain on credit file for ten years, in most cases.

 Lack of reporting does not impact the consumer’s liability for the debt.
 Companies winning a judgment can still garnish wages and place liens on property in an effort to collect on the account.
 Lenders reviewing a consumer account may also check public records themselves to identify any tax liens or judgments, but it will no longer factor into the credit scores or remain on credit files unless it meets the above parameters.

-Consumers welcome the changes and will help those working to improve credit by eliminating judgements and tax liens, giving millions a fresh start.
+Consumers welcome the changes and will help those working to improve credit by eliminating judgments and tax liens, giving millions a fresh start.